leftidev/mnist-cnn-digit-recognition/README.md

 ## Libraries and Frameworks

 - This project utilizes TensorFlow and Keras for building and training the CNN model.
-- Matplotlib is used for visualizing the training history.
+- Matplotlib is used for visualizing the training history and digit predictions.